jgfranco17/muxingbird/README.md

 go mod tidy
 ```

+The project uses `just` as our command runner.
+You can get a list of available recipes by
+executing `just` with no arguments.
+While not required, the scripts provided will largely
+help in quickly and reproducibly setting up your development environment.

 ### Build with Go

 To run the CLI as a locally-built executable, we can build with Go.
 For convenience, a Just